Yootha Joyce: Career

+Early roles and repertory theatre

-Following her departure from RADA, Joyce toured the UK in many repertory theatre groups, including the Harry Kendall Players, the Reginald Salberg Players, the Jack Rose Players and the Harry Hanson Players, and received many positive reviews of her performances.
-In 1955, following a dry period of work, Joyce applied for work at a further repertory group based at the King's Theatre in Gainsborough, Lincolnshire in a production entitled The Call of the Flesh.
-The producer, Glynn Edwards accepted her audition and the two became good friends, and later lovers.
+Following her departure from RADA, Joyce toured with ENSA from 1946 to 1948.
+She then toured the UK in many repertory theatre groups, including the Harry Kendall Players, the Reginald Salberg Players, the Jack Rose Players and the Harry Hanson Players, and received many positive reviews of her performances.
+In 1955, Joyce applied for work at a further repertory group based at the King's Theatre in Gainsborough, Lincolnshire in a production entitled The Call of the Flesh.
+The producer, Glynn Edwards, accepted her audition and the two became good friends, and later lovers.
 Touring the UK in The Call of the Flesh the play was billed as "daring", "naked", "raw" and "gripping" and was a huge success.
 The theatre director Joan Littlewood was in the audience at one of the performances and was impressed to the extent that she asked Edwards to join her Theatre Workshop at the Theatre Royal, Stratford East.

+Theatre Workshop

 By 1956, Joyce and Edwards had moved in together and rented a flat in Hampstead.
 During one of Littlewood's productions, Littlewood began looking for more female parts and Edwards suggested Joyce.
-She joined the production and became a member of the Theatre Workshop alongside other contemporaries including Barbara Windsor, Murray Melvin, Victor Spinetti, Bob Grant, Stephen Lewis, and Brian Murphy.
-Joyce married Edwards on 8 December 1956.
-She would confide in Edwards that her greatest fear was being without work, and that she thought every job she had would be her last.
-Although she appeared in a large number of Littlewood's productions, Joyce first came to prominence in Fings Ain't Wot They Used T'Be.
-Joyce made her first television appearance in 1962 in an episode of Brothers in Law, a sitcom about a young lawyer, alongside a young Richard Briers, and went on to make her film debut in Littlewood's film Sparrows Can't Sing (1963).
-Joyce and Edwards divorced in 1969 but remained close friends, to the extent that she used to console him after his subsequent relationships broke down.
+She joined the production and became a member of the Theatre Workshop alongside other contemporaries including Barbara Windsor, Murray Melvin, Victor Spinetti, Bob Grant, Stephen Lewis, and Brian Murphy at the Theatre Royal Stratford East.
+Joyce married Edwards on 8 December 1956, and would later divorce in 1969..
+Joyce took part in a large number of Littlewood's productions, as a performer but also occasionally as producer or director.
+Her roles at the Theatre Workshop included The Duchess of Malfi, Celestina, The Respectful Prostitute, The Dutch Courtesan and The Hostage.

+Joyce came to prominence in Fings Ain't Wot They Used T'Be in which she played three roles.
+The production began at the Theatre Royal before transferring to the Garrick Theatre in London's West End where it ran for 886 performances.